freetom/Fraud-Blocker-multi-browser-extension/README.md

 It's real-time.
 Users are synchronized with the server on a delay of few minutes.
 If you report a site as fraudlent, all the other users will see the Warning toolbar in a matter of minutes if they visit the reported site.

+You can Download if from [Add-ons for Firefox](https://addons.mozilla.org/en-US/firefox/addon/fraud-blocker/) For the moment it's only available for Firefox.

 ##Internals
 Internally the system works in this way: